-Italian-Australian pianist Jonathan Ferrucci has given concerts as a soloist and chamber musician across Europe, Australia and the United States, performing in Wigmore Hall and Barbican Hall in London, Carnegie Weill Hall in New York and the Fazioli Concert Hall in Italy, among other venues.
+Italian-Australian pianist Jonathan Ferrucci has given concerts as a soloist and chamber musician across Europe, Australia and the United States.
+He has performed in Wigmore Hall, Barbican Hall and Milton Court Concert Hall in London, Carnegie Weill Hall in New York and the Fazioli Concert Hall in Italy, among other venues.

 Parallel to his time spent at the piano, Jonathan is a dedicated Ashtanga Yoga practitioner.
 He considers Yoga integral to his work as a musician and essential in life.